zinkin-s/MFTI_DS_Python_HW_3/README.md

 tags: one or more detailed tag codes for the question.
 The meaning of the tags will not be provided, but these codes are sufficient for clustering the questions together.

-lectures.csv: metadata for the lectures watched by users as they progress in their education.
+**lectures.csv**: metadata for the lectures watched by users as they progress in their education.

 lecture_id: foreign key for the train/test content_id column, when the content type is lecture (1).